How Long Does a Divorce Take?

 In some cases, it is essential to initiate divorce proceedings, such as domestic abuse or criminal activity.
 However, when a couple’s marriage simply breaks down due to irreconcilable differences, it does not matter which of the spouses is the first to file a divorce petition.
 It is a common misbelief that being the first to file for divorce provides a legal advantage in divorce litigation, but this is not the case.

-What Can You Not Do During a Divorce?
+What Can You Not Do During a Separation?

 In most divorce cases, especially those involving children, a judge may order temporary rules for the divorcing couple once the petition is filed, such as temporary child custody and support.
 As divorce proceedings unfold, these rules will adjust until a final ruling is reached.
 Anyone involved in a divorce case should remember a few crucial rules regarding what they shouldn’t do during divorce proceedings: